Virgin Orbit Mechanical Engineer Salary | $100K-$117K+ | Levels.fyi

 The median Mechanical Engineer compensation in United States package at Virgin Orbit totals $117K per year.
-View the base salary, stock, and bonus breakdowns for Virgin Orbit's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Virgin Orbit's total compensation packages.
 Last updated: 9/29/2025

 Company